 Pancreaze Side Effects

-Note: This page contains side effects data for the generic drug pancrelipase.
-It is possible that some of the dosage forms included below may not apply to the brand name Pancreaze.
+Note: This document contains side effect information about pancrelipase.
+Some of the dosage forms listed on this page may not apply to the brand name Pancreaze.

 For the Consumer

-As well as its needed effects, pancrelipase (the active ingredient contained in Pancreaze) may cause unwanted side effects that require medical attention.
+Along with its needed effects, pancrelipase (the active ingredient contained in Pancreaze) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blood in the urine